 Dedicated to the Success of Our Clients

-Separated or divorced parents in Medina, can expect to face challenging legal issues involving the support, care, and custody of their children.
+Seperated or divorced parents in Medina, can expect to face challenging legal issues involving the support, care, and custody of their children.
 Under Ohio law, such issues are primarily concerned with the child’s best interests, with the needs of their parents taking an ancillary role.

-For quality peer legal counsel and answers from a dedicated child custody and support lawyer in Medina, you can turn to Erb Legal LLC.
+For quality peer legal counsel and answers from a dedicated child custody and child support lawyers in Medina, you can turn to Erb Legal LLC.
 Under the guidance of Attorney Thomas L. Erb Jr., you can expect a quality of client service that addresses your individual needs and the best interests of your children.

 Call (330) 446-3606 to hear more about our legal services.